 Description This n-ary function represents the relation "less than or equal to" which returns true if each argument in turn is less or equal to the one following it.
 There must be at least two arguments.
+See also Section 4.4.4.6.

+MINILattribute

-Value Name
+Name Value Default

+definitionURL URI identifying the definition APPENDIX_C

+encoding CDATA MathML

-URI identifying the definition definitionURL encoding CDATA Signature (real,real+) -> boolean Description Transitive
+Signature Signature (real,real+) -> boolean

+Property

+Description Transitive